smithfarm/ceph/SubmittingPatches.rst

 Commit message
 ^^^^^^^^^^^^^^

 (This section is about the body of the commit message.
-Please also see the preceding section, `Commit title`_, for advice on titling commit messages.)
+Refer to the preceding section, `Commit title`_, for advice on titling commit messages.)

 In the body of your commit message, be as specific as possible.
-If the commit message title was too short to fully state what the commit is doing, use the body to explain not just the "what", but also the "why".
+If the commit title was too short to fully state what the commit is doing, use the body to explain not just the "what", but also the "why".

 For positive examples, peruse ``git log`` in the ``master`` branch.
 A negative example would be a commit message that merely states the obvious.
 For example: